The long, rambling version

 I taught myself how to program back in the early days of computers.
 I developed a bunch of websites for people, but ugh, I do not like maintaining them.
 So I don’t do that anymore.
 I still do social media volunteer work for a few organizations, though.
 Gotta keep the halo polished somehow.

 When I was in my 20s my dad gave me his old Leica to replace my Brownie camera, and I learned how to process black & white photos in a friend’s darkroom.
 I was already fascinated with photography, and later when I got my Canon SLR I built my own darkroom for printing color slides.
 I knew I could be a professional photographer given half a chance (or with a whole lot of effort), but I got diverted by financial realities.
 Check out some of my photos in Facebook albums and Instagram (you don’t need an account).

 Music.
 I love music.
 I started out with classical music.
-I learned how to play the violin, taught myself guitar, and now mess with a tenor uke, akalimba (10 key thumb piano), and recordings I make of ambient sounds.
+I learned how to play the violin, taught myself guitar, and now mess with a tenor uke, kalimba (10 key thumb piano), and recordings I make of ambient sounds.
 Early on classical music gave way to Motown and blues, and then I discovered rock music and that’s all she wrote.
-I still love classical music but Jimmy Page.
-End of that story.
+I still love classical music — but there’s Jimmy Page.
+‘Nuff said.
 Read more about my love for music on John Scalzi’s blog, Whatever.

 And oh yeah, I write